Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

 At infinite temperatures, however, there is a stark qualitative contrast to the nonzero rung hopping case in the Ising limit: after the initial universal regime with propagation speed $v = t_\parallel$, the dopant is now seen to delocalize on long timescales [Fig.~\ref{fig:zero_vs_inf_temp_alpha}(b)].
-Indeed, we see a clear crossover from localized behavior in the Ising limit ($\alpha = 0$) to diffusive behavior for large enough $\alpha$.
-This is also reflected in the power-law decay of the return probability [Fig.~\ref{fig:zero_vs_inf_temp_alpha}(d)].
-Moreover, the overall dependency on the spin-exchange both at zero and infinite temperatures is seen to be the same.
-Indeed, the propagation in both cases is seen to be the fastest at intermediate values of $\alpha \simeq 0.6$.
+Note that we here plot the \emph{mean-square} distance, i.e. $[d_{\rm rms}(\tau)]^2$ from Eq.~\eqref{eq.root_mean_square_distance}.
+After just a few hopping times, we see clear linear behavior,and hence the dynamics is diffusive for any nonzero $\alpha$, with $[d_{\rm rms}(\tau)]^2 \propto \tau$.
+This is also reflected in the decay of the return probability [Fig.~\ref{fig:zero_vs_inf_temp_alpha}(d)].
+Nevertheless, the overall dependency of the transport on the spin exchange at zero and infinite temperature look similar.